MassimoQu/MassimoQu.github.io/_pages/about.md

 # 🥋 About me

 I am a current Research Assistant at <a href="http://www.svm.tsinghua.edu.cn/"> the School of Vehicle and Mobility</a>, <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>, under the mentorship of Prof. <a href="https://scholar.google.com.hk/citations?hl=zh-CN&user=0Q7pN4cAAAAJ">Xinyu Zhang</a> and Prof. <a href="https://www.tsinghua.edu.cn/info/1166/93890.htm">Jun Li</a>.
 I earned my B.Eng in Computer Science and Technology from <a href="https://www.cumtb.edu.cn/">China University of Mining and Technology (CUMTB)</a> in 2023, where I was guided by Prof. <a href="https://ai.cumtb.edu.cn/info/1053/1134.htm">Jiajing Li</a>.
-Further enhancing my research credentials, I participated in joint training with <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a> from 2023 to 2024.
+Further enhancing my research credentials, I participated in joint training with <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a> from 2023 to 2025.

 My research focuses on 3D computer vision and its application to spatial intelligence in autonomous systems, centered on the core challenge of data consistency (or alignment).
 Previously, my work focused on the foundational challenge of Spatio-Temporal Alignment for the Vehicle-to-Everything (V2X) sensing systems.
 Recently, I'm actively explore the potential of Large Foundation Model (LFM) and Multi-Modal Large Language Models (MLLM) for this field.

-I am actively seeking exploring MPhil/PhD programs to further my research on Large Model technologies and their applications in autonomous systems——any opportunities or referrals would be greatly appreciated!
+I am actively seeking exploring MPhil/PhD programs to further my research on Large Model technologies and their applications in autonomous systems.
+Any opportunities or referrals would be greatly appreciated!
 Please feel free to reach out!

 # 🦄 Research